-And thus concludes Star Tours: The Adventures continue, an amazing experience with a huge variety of Star Wars scenes to be enjoyed upon every visit.
-It still feels like the classic Star Tours attraction, with all excitement and humor intact, but enhanced with better visuals, better characters, and an overall better sense of adventure.
+And thus concludes Star Tours: The Adventures continue, an amazing experience with a huge variety of Star Wars scenes to enjoy every visit.
+It still feels like the classic Star Tours attraction, with all excitement and humor intact but enhanced with better visuals, better characters, and an overall better sense of adventure.

 Star Tours: The Adventures Continue – The Ride